Evgprog/CyberCOVID/README.md

 Branch B (with dash)

-# Code structure:
+Code structure:
-# 1. Getting data regarding number of patients by city from github dataset
+ 1. Getting data regarding number of patients by city from github dataset
-# 2. Normalizing data, fixing mistakes
+ 2. Normalizing data, fixing mistakes
-# 3. Creating functions for dash, models for dates, regression analysis
+ 3. Creating functions for dash, models for dates, regression analysis
-# 4. Creating predictions for spreading rate per city
+ 4. Creating predictions for spreading rate per city
-# 5. Display the prediction spread by city chosen by user
+ 5. Display the prediction spread by city chosen by the  user